solid/solidcommunity.net/NSS2CSS.md

      For example : -
      - in the front-end a folder URL without a `/` will find a folder
      - `hpps://yourPod/browse.html` opens the SolidOS webApp
-     - creating a new POD installs the same default containers/resources structure including ACL's
+     - creating a new POD installs the same NSS default containers/resources structure including ACL's
+     - your pod can be used as a login end point (https://yourPod.solidcommunity.net, and not only hhtps://solidcommunity.net in CSS)
 4. **What are the changes ?**
    - none with your data
    - NSS trustedApp functionality based on subdomain do not exist in CSS